asmamaq139/Data-Visualization/README.md

 # Data-Visualization
-Visualization of car insurance claim data using Matplotlib and seaborn
+Visualization of car insurance claim data using Matplotlib and seaborn in jupyter notebook

+Tableau Dashboard shows details of car with different types of graph showing statistics of data